Pets are welcome in Switzerland but there are strict regulations for bringing pets into the country, especially regarding health and transportation.

 Exemptions: import without certificates

-Neither animal health permits nor certificates nor veterinary border inspections are required to introduce up to five pet birds – except those caught in the wild – from the following third countries:
+Neither animal health permits nor certificates nor veterinary border inspections are necessary to introduce up to five pet birds except for those caught in the wild from the following countries:

 - Faroe Islands